Colossians 2:14-15 Commentary

 He made a public spectacle of them by leading them as captives in His victory procession (GNB)

-Made display (1165) (deigmatizo from deigma = an example from deiknuo = to show, present to one's sight) is literally "made a show of them openly and boldly".
+Made display (1165) (deigmatizo from deigma = an example from deiknuo = to show, present to one's sight) is literally "made a show of them openly and boldly" causing them to suffer disgrace or shame.
 To exhibit.
 To expose.
+The verb deigmatizō refers to a public shaming or making an example of, which would be the ultimate humiliation in an honor and shame culture.
 To make a public show or spectacle, such as in a triumphal procession of a victorious general home from the wars, leading his captives and booty in a procession through the streets of Rome.
 They exposed their captives and the spoils of the conquered enemies to public view in their triumphal processions.

 The only other NT use (none in the Lxx) of deigmatizo is by Matthew